sustainability — is it still a good idea to install solar panels?

 Solar panels will last at least 20 years.
 The fee you get for putting electricity on the grid is estimated at 3 cents per kilowatt-hours.
 With average use, it’ll take 10 – 13 years to earn back your solar panels, compared to less than 10 years on the old system.

 In addition to this, solar panels also reduce your E-level, which gives you fiscal benefits.
-Skilpods without solar panels currently comply with the current strict regulations to get an E-level of 30.
-This already gives you a fiscal benefit of a 50% reduction on your cadastral income.
-To be completely exempt from the cadastral income for 5 years, add a few solar panels to reach an E-level of 20 or lower.
+With the current set of solar panels, most of our Skilpods reach an estimated E-level of around E10.
+In 2024, this certainly gets you the fiscal benefit of a 50% reduction on your cadastral income.
+To be completely exempt from the cadastral income for 5 years, you need to have an E-level below E10.
+You can always ad a few extra panels to make sure your definitive E-level is below E10.

 We designed all Skilpods to have room for a home battery in the storage area.